waynodiablo/Oystercard/bookmark_manager/bookmark_manager_stage_0.md

 gem 'dm-postgres-adapter'
 ```

-Don't forget to run "bundle install" every time you update your Gemfile.
+Don't forget to run "bundle" every time you update your Gemfile.

 Then let's create our first model.
+Usually we would test drive its creation, but let's have a look at what a database mapped model looks like first.
 Since our bookmark manager is going to manage collections of links, it'll certainly need a table to store them.
 So, create a model in lib/link.rb.

 ```ruby
 # This class corresponds to a table in the database
 # We can use it to manipulate the data